chef/kitchen-vcenter/README.md

  - `poweron` - Power on the new virtual machine.
 Default: true
  - `vm_name` - Specify name of virtual machine.
 Default: `<suite>-<platform>-<random-hexid>`
  - `clone_type` - Type of clone, use "full" to create complete copies of template.
 Values: "full", "linked", "instant".
 Default: "full"
- - `network_name` - Network to switch first interface to, needs a VM Network name.
+ - `network_name` - Network to reconfigure the first interface to, needs a VM Network name.
 Default: do not change
  - `tags` - Array of pre-defined vCenter tag names to assign (VMware tags are not key/value pairs).
 Default: none
  - `customize` - Dictionary of `xsd:*`-type customizations like annotation, memoryMB or numCPUs (see [VirtualMachineConfigSpec](https://pubs.vmware.com/vsphere-6-5/index.jsp?topic=%2Fcom.vmware.wssdk.smssdk.doc%2Fvim.vm.ConfigSpec.html)).
 Default: none
+ - `interface`- VM Network name to use for kitchen connections.
+Default: not set = first interface with usable IP

 ## Clone types